If ever you needed an excuse to play more games and tuck into Apple Arcade, having to stay at home is a pretty good one!

 No spoilers, it's jaw-dropping how much of an emotionally wholesome plot this delivers through such a minimalist design.
 You’ll come to love the chilled outlook and feel of Builder's Journey and the brain-teasing gameplay will keep you hooked all the way through to the credits.

-You may have seen The Pathless before as a trailer on one of Sony’s PS5 game showcases last year.
+You may have seen The Pathless before as a trailer on one of Sony’s PS5 game showcases.
 It’s a puzzler that is ambitious in scale, paired with a gorgeous orchestral track and a visual style with real personality.